Lucyjpjones/lj-fscr/testing.md

 **7. Easily access contact details**

 I have included a contact form on the home page which is also easily navigated to via the main nav menu.
-This has been set up using EmailJS with my own customised email template to assist with organisation of user enquiries.
+This has been set up using EmailJS with my own customised email template to assist with the organisation of user enquiries.

 <img src="readme/media/us-6.png">